Where to Drink Wine in Every Northern Virginia County

 Lake Anne Coffee House and Wine Bar

 A wine consultant selects wines for the Lake Anne Coffee House and Wine Bar’s rotating menu, and chef Meagan Thompson designs plates complementing those selections during pairing events.
-Their menu features breakfast, lunch, and a seasonal dinner menu sporting starters, entrees, salads, and sides.
-Since it doubles as a coffee house, you’ll also find espresso and chai and French press.
-Live music is also on the calendar.
 1612 Washington Plz.
 N., Reston

 Paradise Springs Winery

-Always welcoming walk-ins, the Paradise Springs Winery offers daily, year-round tastings.
-There are prepackaged food items like cheeses, meats, crackers, baguettes, spreads, and other small snacks, but guests can bring their own food (within reason), and arrangements can be made in advance for large group catering.
-The winery offers Saturday and Sunday tours and is both kid and dog-friendly (so long as dogs stay on the lawn area and children are not present at the bar during tastings or in any production area).
+Set on historic property from a 1716 land grant, the family-owned Paradise Springs Winery offers daily, year-round tastings and welcomes walk-ins.
+It offers prepackaged food items like cheeses, meats, crackers, baguettes, and other small snacks, but guests can bring their own food (within reason), and arrangements can be made in advance for large group catering.
+The winery offers Saturday and Sunday tours and is both kid- and dog-friendly in certain areas.
 13219 Yates Ford Rd., Clifton

 The Wine House

-On The Wine House’s brunch, lunch, and dinner menus guests, can choose between small plates and full-blown entrees like filet mignon or a New Zealand rack of lamb.
+On The Wine House’s brunch, lunch, and dinner menus guests can choose between small plates and entrées like filet mignon or a New Zealand rack of lamb.
 When possible, The Wine House uses local and organic produce.
 Reservations can be made in advance and guests can grab a bottle to take home with them from the on-site wine store.
 3950 University Dr., Ste.
 212, Fairfax

 The Winery at Bull Run